-The shuffle feature operates in CD mode (if equipped) and plays all tracks on the current disc in random order.
+The shuffle feature operates in CD mode and plays all tracks on the current disc in random order.
 If equipped with the CD changer, the shuffle feature continues to the next disc after all tracks on the current disc are played.

-Press the SHUFFLE control to start this feature.
-Random order play will continue until the SHUFFLE control is pressed again.
+Press to start this feature.
+Random order play will continue until the control is pressed again.